nf-core/proteomicslfq/docs/usage.md

 Please note the following requirements:

 1. The path must be enclosed in quotes
-2. The path must have at least one `*` wildcard character TODO I dont think this is true, can also be a list! check
+2. The path must have at least one `*` wildcard character

 ### `--database`